Password tokens easily predicted by PoC exploit

 The problem arises because JHipster Kotlin relies upon Apache Commons Lang 3 RandomStringUtils to handle PRNGs and this technology is insecure.

 Fortunately, a ready fix is available.
-Developers are advised to update generated applications to JHipster Kotlin 1.2.0 or above or, failing that, to apply workarounds as detailed in a recent advisory on GitHub.
+Developers are advised to recompile applications using JHipster Kotlin 1.2.0 or above or, failing that, to apply workarounds as detailed in a recent advisory on GitHub.